 The Best Small-Cap Stocks to Buy Now

-The second half of 2025 could be much more favorable for stockpickers looking for the best small-cap stocks to buy.
+The final quarter of 2025 and first quarter of the new year could be much more favorable for stockpickers looking for the best small-cap stocks to buy.

-That might sound counterintuitive after the way small caps performed through the first half of the year.
+That might sound counterintuitive after the way small caps have underperformed during the current bull market.
 After all, small caps as an asset class have been a dud.
-They went nowhere as mega-cap stocks pushed the broader market to record highs.
+They've struggled to keep up as mega-cap stocks pushed the broader market to record highs.

 From just $107.88 $24.99 for Kiplinger Personal Finance